-Reporting and Stakeholder Team Leader in the National Addiction and Mental Health Surveillance Unit at Turning Point and Research Fellow at Monash University
+Reporting and Stakeholder Team Leader, National Addiction and Mental Health Surveillance Unit, Turning Point and Research Fellow, Monash University

 Rowan represents the Eastern Health Clinical School on Monash University’s Diversity and Social Inclusion committee, and the faculty’s ECR steering committee.
 Rowan also serves as the Turning Point representative on Alcohol Change Victoria, a group that develops and promotes evidence-based policy responses that are known to be effective in preventing and reducing alcohol related problems.